agvusa/agvusa.github.io/README.md

 ## Product Description

 - High-speed Performance
-Offering high air delivery rate of up to 212 CFM, the AGV Ceiling Fan can keep your room cool and breezy at all times.
+Offering energy efficient and high air delivery, the AGV Ceiling Fan can keep your room cool and breezy at all times.
 So, you can stay relaxed and comfortable even during the sweltering summers.

 - Full Aluminium Body Construction
 Built with high-grade aluminium body and blades, this ceiling fan ensures optimal air delivery and long-term durability.